VIC.GOV.AU | Policy and Advisory Library

 Policy

-This policy outlines school obligations relating to student reporting across Foundation to Level 10 (F–10) (including English as an Additional Language (EAL) students) to parents/carers and the department.
+This policy outlines school obligations for student reporting across Foundation to Level 10 (F–10) (including English as an Additional Language (EAL) students) to parents/carers and the department.

 Summary